Nelumbo nucifera: Flower lotus

 Flower lotus cultivars are used exclusively for ornamental purpose, producing many flowers and the lowest plant height.

 The seed production of flower lotus is typically poor regarding yield and quality.
-Flower types differ in the number of petals (single petals, double petals, or multi-petals) and their colours range from single colour in white, yellow, pink, and red to bi-colour, most often of white petals with pink tip or highlights.
+Flower types differ in the number of petals (single petals, double petals, or multi-petals) and their colours range from single colour in white, yellow, pink, and red to bi-colour, most often of white petals with pink tips or highlights.

 The flowers are capable of producing ink used by artists such as Morrison Polkinghorne to produce abstract images of the landscapes of southern Asia.

 One example of a flower lotus is Wanlian.
 Also known as bowl lotus, wanlians are any miniature cultivars of N. nucifera sized between 5 and 8 cm.
 Bowl lotuses come in various colours and numbers of petals, and they bloom longer than other species of lotus.
-But together with the rhizome, their seeds are often too small or too hard to be eatable.
+But together with the rhizome, their seeds are often too small or too hard to be edible.

 The sacred lotus may be crossed with the yellow lotus to produce interspecific hybrids.
-A few varieties have been produced with differing appearances.
+A few cultivars have been produced with differing appearances.

 Farming

 About 70% of lotus for human consumption is produced in China.
 In 2005, the cultivation area in China was estimated at 300000 ha.
 A majority of lotus production takes place in managed farming systems in ponds or flooded fields like rice.

 The most widely used system is crop rotation with rice and vegetables.
 This system is applicable if the propagule (small piece of rhizome) can be planted early in the year.
 The rhizomes are harvested in July, after which rice can be planted in the same field.
 Rice is then harvested in October.
 From November until March, the field stays either free or terricolous vegetables, such as cabbage or spinach, are planted.
 Alternatively, the vegetable can also be planted after the harvest of the lotus.

-Another alternative way is not to harvest the lotus rhizome, although it is ripe.
+Another alternative way is not to harvest the lotus rhizome, even though it is already ripe.
 A terricolous vegetable is planted between the rhizomes into the drained field.
 The rhizomes are then harvested next March.

 A third way is to plant lotus in ponds or fields and raise aquatic animals such as fish, shrimp, or crab in the same field.
-A more efficient use of the water for both, the aquatic animal and the lotus production, has been identified with this planting pattern.
+A more efficient use of the water for both, the aquatic animals and lotus production has been identified with this planting pattern.